 Bike-Walk-Scoot to School is on the third Thursday of each month.

-Each month, CCMS students that walk, bike or scoot to school (at least 3 blocks), get their ID cards scanned and are entered into a monthly raffle and get a reflective SRTS tag for their efforts.
+Each month, CCMS students that walk, bike or scoot to school (at least 3 blocks), get their ID cards scanned and are entered into a monthly raffle for their efforts.

-They are also entered into a year-end raffle for a NEW BIKE, courtesy of Pure FIx Cycles!
+They are also entered into a year-end raffle for a NEW BIKE, courtesy of Pure Cycles!

 Traffic around CCMS is terrible.
 You know this.
 As parents we have a choice - be part of the solution or continue to be part of the problem.
 Consider these benefits of walking and biking to school: